Background

 Shared micromobility is a service that provides bikes and/or scooters for people to rent by the minute for short trips.
 Vehicles are typically rented and unlocked through a smartphone app.

 The Associated Students of Oregon State University (ASOSU) and OSU Transportation Services are working together to implement the Shared Micromobility Pilot Project.
-ASOSU and Transportation Services also engaged key stakeholders across campus throughout the vendor selection process.
+ASOSU and Transportation Services also engaged key stakeholders throughout the vendor selection process.

 ASOSU and OSU Transportation Services have heard input from the student body that shared bikes and scooters would fill an unmet need for sustainable transportation on campus.
 Shared micromobility is also a recommended university action in OSU’s 2030 Sustainable Transportation Strategy.

-• Operator responsibilities: The shared micromobility vendor will operate a 24/7 on-the-ground support team to conduct vehicle maintenance, recharge electric vehicle batteries, rebalance vehicles throughout the day to meet demand, and respond to any issues or service needs.
+Veo operates a 24/7 on-the-ground support team to conduct vehicle maintenance, recharge electric vehicle batteries, rebalance vehicles throughout the day to meet demand, and respond to any issues or service needs.

 A mixed fleet of 50 pedal bikes and 350 electric scooters will be available to rent for short trips.